Latest Scikit-Learn releases have made significant advances in the area of ensemble methods.

 Scikit-Learn version 0.21 introduced

-HistGradientBoostingRegressor classes, which implement histogram-based decision tree ensembles.
+HistGradientBoostingRegressor models, which implement histogram-based decision tree ensembles.

 They are based on a completely new